-Culturable air sampling (a much less common but powerful mold testing method) collects both viable and non-viable spores onto a petri dish filled with growth media, on which only the viable spores grow and therefore only viable mold spores are counted and identified.
+Culturable air or surface sampling collects both viable and non-viable spores onto a petri dish filled with growth media, on which the viable spores grow.

-Mold assessors generally test with spore trap air sampling rather than culturable air sampling for two main reasons: (1) spore traps are inexpensive, with fast, 24-48-hour turn-around time; and (2) spore traps, unlike culture samples, measure both non-viable as well as viable mold spores, which is important because both non-viable as well as viable mold spores can be irritants / allergenic.
+Mold assessors often test with spore trap air sampling rather than culturable air sampling for two main reasons: (1) spore traps are inexpensive, with fast, 24-hour turn-around time; and (2) spore traps, unlike culture samples, measure both non-viable as well as viable mold spores, which is important because both non-viable as well as viable mold spores can be irritants / allergenic.